 304 "Moapa Solar Energy Desert Tortoise Survey Report Relative Abundance Calculation As detailed in the 2010 USFWS protocol, corrected desert tortoise estimates are calculated upon completion of the field surveys.
 These calculations were performed using the USFWS interactive Table 3, included in the 2010 Pre-project Survey Protocol (USFWS 2010).
-This table calculates desert tortoise populations based on the number of adult tortoises observed during surveys, as described in the Relative Abundance Calculation section, above.
+The USFWS interactive Table 3 calculates desert tortoise populations based on the number of adult tortoises observed during surveys, as described in the Relative Abundance Calculation section, above.
 Results from the May 2012 Table 3a calculations indicate approximately 2.0 Desert Tortoises are expected to occupy the SPGF Project area (95%CI: 0.36-10.64).
 Results from the October 2012 Table 3b calculations indicate approximately 6.8 Desert Tortoises are expected to occupy the pipeline ROW (95%CI: 1.98-23.11).
-A copy of the completed ""Table 3a and Table 3b"" is included in Appendix 3.
+A copy of the completed "Table 3a and Table 3b" is included in Appendix 3.
 Desert tortoises are expected to be present along the proposed access road and all transmission alternatives (Both 500-kV route as well as 230-kV routes) based on the presence of sign and/or suitable burrows, though population estimates are not possible because adult desert tortoises were not detected.
 An adult desert tortoise was observed in the buffer area associated with the 500-kV Transmission Line alternative; however, tortoises located in buffer areas are not used to generate relative abundance estimates.
 Other Sensitive Species No gila monster or Burrowing Owl sign or individuals were observed during the spring or fall surveys.
 The Project area represents potentially suitable habitat for Burrowing Owls.
 Potentially suitable Burrowing Owl burrows were relatively scarce, though present at the Project site.
-None of these burrows showed evidence of recent occupancy by Burrowing Owls (scat, scratches, feathers, prey items, pellets, etc.) and no Burrowing Owl individuals were observed during pedestrian desert tortoise surveys or incidentally while driving in or around the Project area.
+None of the potentially suitable Burrowing Owl burrows showed evidence of recent occupancy by Burrowing Owls (scat, scratches, feathers, prey items, pellets, etc.) and no Burrowing Owl individuals were observed during pedestrian desert tortoise surveys or incidentally while driving in or around the Project area.
 Gila monsters are known to occupy a variety of vegetation types across their range including desert scrub, thorn scrub, pinyon-juniper or oak woodlands and rarely agricultural habitats.
-Most frequently, this species is found on low slopes or canyon bottoms with relatively steep rocky slopes.
-Burrows are important for this species as is temporary shelter.
+Most frequently, the gila monster species is found on low slopes or canyon bottoms with relatively steep rocky slopes.
+Burrows are important for gila monsters as is temporary shelter.
 Gila monsters spend 95- 98% of their lives underground (NatureServ 2012).
-Several potentially suitable burrows were observed during the surveys but no sign of gila monster activity was observed at any of these burrows.
-No gila monster individuals were observed, though sightings of individuals are relatively uncommon given the amount of time spent underground.
-May is considered their most active month for gila monsters in Nevada (Nevada Department of Wildlife 2012).
+Several potentially suitable gila monster burrows were observed during the surveys but no sign of gila monster activity was observed at any of the potentially suitable gila monster burrows.
+No gila monster individuals were observed, though sightings of gila monster individuals are relatively uncommon given the amount of time gila monsters spend underground.
+May is considered the most active month for gila monsters in Nevada (Nevada Department of Wildlife 2012).
 20 | P a g e"